Is a Correction Looming Ahead for Enovix Corporation (ENVX)

 ENVX’s Market Performance

-ENVX stocks went up by 20.65% for the week, with a monthly drop of -14.47% and a quarterly performance of -30.69%, while its annual performance rate touched -54.49%.
-The volatility ratio for the week stands at 7.87% while the volatility levels for the past 30 days are set at 10.01% for Enovix Corporation.
-The simple moving average for the period of the last 20 days is -0.71% for ENVX stocks with a simple moving average of 2.69% for the last 200 days.
+ENVX stocks went down by -19.81% for the week, with a monthly drop of -24.78% and a quarterly performance of -51.65%, while its annual performance rate touched -66.04%.
+The volatility ratio for the week stands at 6.16% while the volatility levels for the past 30 days are set at 9.74% for Enovix Corporation.
+The simple moving average for the period of the last 20 days is -16.28% for ENVX stocks with a simple moving average of -17.32% for the last 200 days.

 Analysts’ Opinion of ENVX